 - Select one of the layers in the lower pane and click on the 'Layer type' to select the correct one.

 - Click on the 'Attribute selection' and select which attributes to show.

 The more attributes are selected, the larger the sounding grid will be.

 Session Setup - DTM File

 In “DTM File” the format must be set to *.qpd.
 This will create result files which in combination with the raw database can be viewed in the Sidescan Viewer.

 - DTM Format should be set to *.qpd

-- Make sure the Sidescan System is enabled.
+- Make sure the Sidescan System is enabled in the lower pane.